thycotic/ss-docs/secret-server-cloud/architecture/index.md

 See the [Details for All Architectures](#Details-for-All-Architectures) section at the end of this topic.

-## Distributed Engine Example Architecture
+## Distributed Engine Multi-Site Example Architecture

 ### Diagram

-**Figure:** Secret Server Cloud Distributed Engine Example Architecture
+**Figure:** Secret Server Cloud Distributed Engine Multi-Site Example Architecture

 ![image-20200904111444011](images/image-20200904111444011.png)